-We recall the results of \cite{Vacher2023a}, showing that using complex spin-moments is well-suited for the study of the fluctuations of the dust complex polarized SED.
-The SED $\P_\nu$ observed over a region of the sky is given by the integral over all the local elementary SEDs $\d\P_\nu$ present within the observed light cone $\lc$
+Following \cite{Vacher2023a}, we note that the use of complex spin-moments is well suited to studying fluctuations in the dust complex polarized SED.
+The SED $\P_\nu$ observed over a region of the sky is given by the integral over all the local elementary SEDs $\d\P_\nu$ present within the observed light cone $\lc$:

 Variations in phases in this integral can partially or fully cancel the polarization signal, a phenomenon known as depolarization \citep{Planck_Int_XIX}.
-The so-called "light-cone" $\lc$ is a region of the sky over which all the local signals $\d\P_\nu$ -- contained both in the plane of sky and along the line-of-sight -- are averaged.
-Depending on the context of the analysis, $\lc$ can be the pixel of a map, the instrumental beam, or even the whole sky, potentially masked.
-In the present work, we consider $\lc$ to be the instrumental beam surrounding each pixel of the sky.
+The so-called light cone, $\lc$, is a region of the sky over which all local signals $\d\P_\nu$ -- contained both in the plane of the sky and along the line of sight -- are averaged.
+Depending on the context of the analysis, $\lc$ can refer to a map pixel, the instrumental beam, or even the entire sky, possibly masked.
+In the present work, we considered $\lc$ to be the instrumental beam surrounding each pixel of the sky.